 Condensation deserves attention when it appears every morning, is heavy, or lingers long after the room warms up.

 If water collects on window frames, seeps into walls, or is accompanied by musty smells, it suggests that moisture is not dissipating efficiently overnight.
+If you notice condensation inside the window frame or between panes, it may indicate a problem with the window’s seal or insulation.

 These patterns may signal broader humidity imbalance rather than a simple overnight effect.